Stu McNeill

 Stu McNeill (born September 25, 1938) is a Canadian former professional ice hockey player who played eleven games in the National Hockey League with the Detroit Red Wings between 1958 and 1959.
+Stuart McNeill was born in Emo, Rainy River District, Ontario, the son of teacher Clifford Stuart McNeill and Edith Florence Nordin.
+He graduated from Port Arthur Collegiate Institute and McMaster University and practiced as an orthpedic surgeon at Stratford, Ontario for many years.